ethmarks/ethmarks.github.io/content/posts/partialtocomponent.md

 description: "I used Hugo's resources.FromString to dynamically convert my site's header and footer into Web Components"
 ---

+It's been quite a while since my last post here.
+I've been pretty busy with school stuff, but I've still found time to make several major changes to this site.
+Highlights include:

+- Switching from CSS to Sass
+- Completely redesigning my home page
+- Self-hosting all assets including fonts
+- Making lots of improvements to DX by abusing Hugo templates

 As a developer who cares very deeply about DRY (Don't Repeat Yourself) and also understands the value of brand consistency, I've spent a substantial amount of time trying to come up with ways to reuse the exact same assets and styles across different projects.

 For example, I created [ClasslessSpearmint](/posts/classlessspearmint) so that rather than duplicating the same styles across many different projects, I can just [add a single line of HTML](/posts/classlessspearmint#usage) to any page, and as if by magic the page will have my site's styles and aesthetic.